Skip to main content

 “Our healthcare system is in crisis, our kids’ classrooms are underfunded, and families that used to be able to afford that yearly vacation are now struggling just to make ends meet.”

-Beck reiterated her promise to act on health care and cut the PST on gas and groceries on day one of an NDP government.
+Beck reiterated her promise to act on health care and cut the PST on gas, groceries and children's clothes on day one of an NDP government.

 “This election, we can vote for a better future.
 It’s time to get Saskatchewan out of last place on healthcare and education,” she said.